What is a Septic System Inspection?

 Visual and Functional Inspection

-Visual Checks: Inspectors look at the septic tank, distribution box, and leach field for signs of trouble like unusually lush grass or unpleasant odors.
+Visual Checks: Inspectors look at the septic tank, distribution box, and leach field for signs of trouble like unusually lush grass or unpleasant odours.

-Flow Test: Water is run through household fixtures to ensure waste is flowing correctly and not causing backups.
+Flow Test: Water is run through the system to ensure waste is flowing correctly and not causing backups.

 Tank Inspection: The tank cover is removed so inspectors can measure sludge and scum layers; thick layers often mean it’s time for pumping.